flutter/packages/packages/in_app_purchase/in_app_purchase_android/migration_guide.md

 }
 ```

-### Use case: free trial subscriptions
+### Use case: free trials

 Below code shows how to handle free trials for subscriptions before and after
 the migration.
 As subscriptions can contain multiple offers, each containing
 multiple price phases, the logic is more involved.
-Other use cases such as
-dealing with introductory prices follow a similar pattern.

 Code before migration: